-You will soon receive correspondence asking you to go online and complete a short survey so that MSUD can compile the information required by EPA.
-We will need your assistance to identify plumbing material used from your meter to your faucets.
-Lead was used in soldering copper pipes prior to 1989.
+We need your assistance to identify plumbing material used from your meter to your faucets.
+Lead was possibly used in soldering copper pipes prior to 1989.
 Homes and businesses built prior to this date may have lead joints in their service lines and plumbing.
+The data collected will be used for reporting the requirements by the Lead and Copper Survey Rule of 2021.
+Please help us to collect this data by filling out a short one-page survey.
+Click on the link below and it will take you directly there or scan the QR Code.